 Jordan has dedicated his life to public service, working for President Obama, a federal judge in DC, the District’s Medicaid agency, and Senator Amy Klobuchar.
-A fifth generation DC resident, he lives in Shaw with his wife.
+A fifth generation DC resident, he lives in Shaw with his wife and their infant son.

 Jordan wishes he could meet you in person during this COVID-19 crisis!
 If you’d like to schedule a Zoom call with him personally, email Info@JordanForWard2.com.